vuesence/cloud-sync-button/README.md

 ```

 Two reactive parameters handle the button state - `inSync` - starts and stops the synchronization,
-and `syncProgress` - shows the progress.
+and `syncProgress` - shows the synchronization progress.

-`startSync`, `stopSync` and `completeSync` methods are used to manage the the button representation programmatically.
+`startSync`, `stopSync` and `completeSync` methods are used to manage the button representation programmatically.

-For more details please see example of usage in the `App.vue`
+For more details please see an example of usage in the `App.vue`

 ## Demo